Commercial Property Insurance

 Types of Commercial Property Policies

 - Special form policies cover all types of perils except those the policy specifically excludes.
-Common exclusions include damages from flood, earth movement, war, terrorism, nuclear disaster, wear and tear, and insects and vermin.
+Typical exclusions include damages from flood, earth movement, war, terrorism, nuclear disaster, wear and tear, and insects and vermin.

 Note: Most commercial property policies cover damage from windstorms except in counties on the Texas coast.
 Companies may exclude windstorm and hail coverage from policies they sell in the 14 coastal counties and parts of Harris County on Galveston Bay.
 If your business is in one of these counties, you'll need a separate windstorm policy.